-If you do not name a beneficiary during your lifetime, or if none of the beneficiaries you designated is alive at the time of your death, your benefit will be paid to the following persons (if still living) in the following order of priority: (a) your spouse or your registered domestic partner if you are not married, (b) your children (including adopted children) in equal shares, per stirpes, (c) your parents, in equal shares, (d) the person(s) named as your beneficiary(ies) under any group life insurance maintained by your employing company, (e) your estate.
+If you do not name a beneficiary during your lifetime, or if none of the beneficiaries you name is alive at the time of your death, your benefit will be paid to the following persons (if still living) in the following order of priority:

+- Your spouse or your registered, or verified in accordance with Plan terms, domestic partner if you are not married; then - Your children (including adopted children) in equal shares, per stirpes; then

+- Your parents, in equal shares; then

+- The person(s) named as your beneficiary(ies) under any group life insurance maintained by your employing company; then

+- Your estate.

 If you name multiple beneficiaries and do not otherwise specify, upon your death the amounts designated for beneficiaries who may have died before you will be distributed to your surviving beneficiaries as if they were the only beneficiaries you named.
 No distribution will be made to a designated beneficiary who dies before you.
 If you do not specify otherwise on the beneficiary form, your beneficiaries will share equally.